AhnJihwan/AhnTri/README.md

 Now supporting text I/O, not NumDOS.
 However, NumDOS is available at GeX(something like GUI, I mean, like Samsung DeX or Kali KeX) Recommend Ventoy for USB.
+Since I am just 13, my code will be super bad.
 OK, um...
 I have found out I have missed malloc h here and it wont build giving the error no function malloc and free And I just made a new feature: memory copy.
 Now it can memorize chars like a or b